antifraudcg/use-cases/USE-CASES.md

 #### Retrieve a device’s IP address
 Knowledge of the IP address offers many benefits in the fight against identity fraud:

+##### Related capabilities
+###### Build and maintain a reputation of networks connecting to your system (datacenters, geo-hopping proxies) (from VPN/TOR detection)
 VPN/TOR detection: Many cases of fraud are committed from devices on VPNs.
 This is therefore a valuable risk signal.

+###### Distinguish client endpoints for rate limiting, fraud detection, or preventing repeat abuse
-Relatively unique identifier: Similar to the use cases above.
+Many use cases are currently addressed by treating IP as a relatively unique identifier: Similar to the use cases above.
 For example:
-Account Creation: seeing unusual numbers of account creations from the same IP or IP range indicates risk; Account Takeover: seeing an identity with an IP address that it has never been associated with.
+Account Creation: seeing unusual numbers of account creations from the same IP or IP range indicates risk;
+###### Distinguish client endpoints for risk based authentication / resource binding
+Account Takeover: seeing an identity with an IP address that it has never been associated with.
 These are ways in which knowledge of the IP address can contribute to risk insights.

 IP block nature: If certain IPs within a block have been associated with fraud, the overarching block can be preemptively labeled as more risky.
 Approximate location information: IP addresses are associated with geolocation information.
 During account creation if an IPs geolocation is far removed from the submitted address this indicates higher risk of fraud.

+###### Know a client endpoint's network and which client endpoints belong to a network

 #### Know the geographic location of the device
 This refers to geolocation information through GPS / Wi-Fi triangulation, as this offers additional confidence over only IP-based geolocation, particularly when proxies are being used.